lekoala/silverstripe-mandrill/README.md

 This is why this module comes with one easy to use EmailTemplateAdmin based on ModelAdmin.

+To help you migrate from existing setups, you have an ImportEmailTask thats imports all *.ss templates in the /email folder that end with Email in the name, like /email/myTestEmail.ss.
+The content is imported in the "Content" area, except if you specify ids for specific zones, like <div id="SideBar">My side bar content</div>

 NOTE: email templates could be split in a separate module in the near future once I've determined if it's possible to make it standalone.